EROOOOOOOL/Decentralized-Finance-Lending-System/README.md

 In a Command Prompt, run Ganache CLI.
-The command is "ganache-cli --port 8545 --networkId 5777" (all small letters)
+The command is "ganache" (all small letters)

+You should be in the root folder of the project (terminal-defi-app)

-Whenever you are updating the contract, you need to always delete the current build folder and compile the files.
+Whenever you update the contract, you need to always compile the files.
-From the root folder, remove the existing build folder by using the command "rmdir /s /q build".
-Then run "truffle compile" to compile the contracts.
+Run "truffle compile" to compile the contracts.
 Then run "truffle migrate --reset" to run the migration scripts for the contract.

-To interact with the contract directly, use Truffle Console.
-Use the command "truffle console" to launch Truffle Console.

-Try to create a transaction using these commands.
-Do it in order and per line.
-Do not do it in one line.

-const accounts = await web3.eth.getAccounts();
-const loanManager = await LoanManager.deployed();
-await loanManager.requestLoan(100, 30, "Business", "Monthly", { from: accounts[0] });

-const basic = await loanManager.getLoanBasic(0);
-console.log(basic);

-const text = await loanManager.getLoanText(0);
-console.log(text);

-For automated testing
-truffle test
+After migrating, it should show some details like the contract address.
+You should look for the contract address (it is shown as this 0x000.....) and paste it in the .env file

+To install all dependencies, you need to run "npm install"

+Run "npm start" to start using the system

+In registering an account, it requires a Eth Account and their Private Key.
+These can be found in the Ganache Terminal when you run it.
+NOTE: Use Private Key that has the same number with the Eth Account (you'll get what i mean once you start running Ganache)

+You can look for your registered accounts and your created transaction in the website of Mongo Atlas (ininvite ko na kayo don paaccept nalang kung wala pa kayo doon).
+Just click "Cluster" and click the "Collections" tab.

+Then try the system and look for bugs.

+REMINDER: Whenever you restart your Ganache terminal, you need to delete your existing account because they are using the old Eth Account.
+You should register a new user with the new generated Eth Account and Private Key.
+(Try niyo na rin ayusin to na dapat gagana parin yung system kahit old account.)